 Legal malpractice refers to an attorney’s negligence; breach of fiduciary duty; or breach of contract that causes financial harm to a client.
 Examples include the following:

-- Neglect — accepting cases that are outside the attorney’s normal practice areas, missing statute of limitations, failure to conduct sufficient discovery or designate witnesses, and failing to convey settlement offers.
+- Incompetence — accepting cases that are outside the attorney’s normal practice areas, missing filing deadlines, failing to conduct sufficient discovery or designate witnesses, and failing to convey settlement offers.

-- Intentional wrongdoing — attorney fraud and mishandling of funds, overbilling, misuse of client trust accounts or client funds, theft, abandonment, etc.
+- Intentional wrongdoing — attorney fraud and mishandling of funds, overbilling, misuse of client trust accounts or client funds, theft, commingling of funds, and self dealing.

 - Conflicts of interest— representing multiple parties without proper disclosures or waivers.